 In late May 2017 STINT – The Swedish Foundation for International Cooperation in Research and Higher Education – awarded Gothenburg’s Center for European Studies a grant for double-degree program development.
 This two-year award has enabled our colleagues at Gothenburg to start a new double degree collaboration with TAM.
 STINT’s international board of reviewers ranked the funding application very highly, and Gothenburg’s Faculty of Social Sciences will provide matching funds.
-As a result, some scholarship money will be made available to students who enter the program in the fall of 2018.

 Please find further information, including sample syllabi, here.

 Please note that UNC-CH has placed restrictions on study and travel to Turkey due to security concerns.
 Please check the Travel Warning section of UNC Global’s website to stay up-to-date on this situation.
 Students in this track currently have the choice to study in Chapel Hill or Berlin for their second semester in the program.